microsoft/pxt-calliope/docs/examples/turtle-scanner.md

 # Turtle Scanner

-The turtle keeps on the scanning the screen.
+The turtle scans the display over and over again.

 ```blocks
 turtle.setPosition(0, 0)